dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPServiceAppSecurity/readme.md

 The "MembersToInclude" and "MembersToExclude" properties will allow you to control a specific set of users to add or remove, without changing any other members that are in the group already that may not be specified here, allowing

+NOTE:
+In order to specify Local Farm you can use the token "\{LocalFarm\}" as the username.
+The token is case sensitive.